A Retrospective written by Show Chairman John Carlson in 2020

 A small brass engraved “dash-plaque” that mirrored the larger license plate was also presented to the participants.
 All participants in the show were also issued an acid etched red bordered 4 ½ inch participant radiator badge, engraved lapel pin and detailed program booklet with each car featured.

-These license plates were not considered legal and could not be used ‘officially’ on BC public highways or roads, however many Expo show plates were displayed on the front of the display cars are still seen on collector vehicles today some thirty-four years later.
+These licence plates were not considered legal and could not be used ‘officially’ on BC public highways or roads, however many Expo show plates were displayed on the front of the display cars are still seen on collector vehicles today some thirty plus years later.
 A small stamped number located bottom center denoted the vehicle registration number and stall number within BC Place Stadium.
 The plates were stamped with numbers between 1–500.

 The Expo button pictured above was not a sanctioned official button for the event.
 However, it was widely seen.